 Combination glasdegib and low-dose cytarabine improves AML patients’ survival more than azacitidine or decitabine

-In a novel study, researchers employed indirect and simulated treatment comparison methods to assess the comparative effectiveness of combination glasdegib and low-dose cytarabine for older patients with acute myeloid lymphoma (AML), over azacitidine or decitabine.
+In a novel study, researchers employed indirect and simulated treatment comparison methods to assess the comparative effectiveness of combination glasdegib and low-dose cytarabine for older patients with acute myeloid leukemia (AML), over azacitidine or decitabine.

-In 2018, the US FDA approved the use of combination glasdegib and low-dose cytarabine for older patients with acute myeloid lymphoma (AML) – a disease, and patient cohort, for which few other therapies are viable.
+In 2018, the US FDA approved the use of combination glasdegib and low-dose cytarabine for older patients with acute myeloid leukemia (AML) – a disease, and patient cohort, for which few other therapies are viable.
 Now, for the first time, an international team of researchers from Purple Squirrel Economics, Pfizer (both NY, USA) and the Institute of Health & Wellbeing (Glasgow, UK) have employed novel study methodologies to determine whether this pharmacotherapy combination offers improved overall survival for patients, compared with traditionally administered drugs including azacitidine or decitabine.